VincentLu91/VincentLu91.github.io/_posts/2020-06-29-article-summary-for-social-sharing.md

 I have built a data app that uses an extractive summarization technique - TextRank - to generate summaries that a user can paste on their LinkedIn feeds.
 Sometimes I would scroll around on LinkedIn and find that the users would quote a phrase from a technical article or write their own thoughts along with the article URL.
 This would be an applicable use case where text summarization can reduce the time it takes to help users get their points across when engaging in social sharing.

-Data app is deployed and can be accessed: https://technical-summary-proj.herokuapp.com.
+Data app is deployed and can be accessed [here](https://technical-summary-proj.herokuapp.com).

+You can find the repository [here](https://github.com/VincentLu91/Article-Summarizer-for-Social-Shares).

 ## Implementation